 - Fabric

-Step 3: Attach The Fabric
+Step 3: Attach the Fabric for a Polished Finish

 The Final Look